Become an Investor

 For Qualified Foreign Investors (QFIs):

-In order to access the Saudi Stock Exchange (Tadawul), Qualified Foreign Investors must register with the Capital Market Authority (CMA) prior to placing an order through one of Tadawul’s members.
+In order to access the Saudi Stock Exchange (Tadawul), Qualified Foreign Investors must be assessed and approved by an assessing authorized person prior to placing an order in the market through one of Tadawul’s members.

 To open an investment account for registered QFI, the following requirements should be submitted: